snowkittykira/picobloc/readme.md

 - [require function for loading lua modules](https://www.lexaloffle.com/bbs/?tid=140784) - used in `example/compat.lua`
 - [picotron_userdata.txt](https://www.lexaloffle.com/dl/docs/picotron_userdata.html) - has information on block userdata operations
 - [Picotron User Manual](https://www.lexaloffle.com/dl/docs/picotron_manual.html) - more up-to-date picotron info

+## api

+`local world = World()`

+returns a new world object. it contains the rest of the api.

+`world:component (name, { field_name = field_type, ... })`

+creates a new component type. valid field types are the picotron userdata types, or the string 'value', which means the field is stored in a plain lua table instead of a userdata.

+`local id = world:add_entity ({ component_name = { component_field = value, ... }, ... })`

+adds an entity with the given components, initializing their fields to the given values. missing fields are initialized to 0. if done within a query, this operation will be deferred until the query ends, so don't modify the passed table after calling this.

+`world:remove_entity (id)`

+removes an entity by id. if done within a query, this operation will be deferred until the query ends, so don't modify the passed table after calling this.

+`world:entity_exists (id)`

+returns true if the entity exists, or false.

+`world:add_components (id, { component_name = { component_field = value, ...}, ...})`

+adds components to an existing entity. field values are initialized to the provided values or to 0. adding a component that is already on the entity does nothing (i.e. the component values are not changed). if done within a query, this operation will be deferred until the query ends, so don't modify the passed table after calling this.

+`world:remove_components (id, { 'component_name', ...})`

+removes the named components from the entity. if done within a query, this operation will be deferred until the query ends, so don't modify the passed table after calling this.

+`world:query ({'component_query', ...}, function (ids, component_name, ...) ... end)`

+queries all entity archetypes and calls a function for each group that matches. this is the main way to access entities. `fn` is called with the following arguments:

+- the map of {index -> entity id} for all the entities.
+- the map of {field -> buffer} for the fields of each requested component. the buffer will usually be a picotron userdata, but can be a lua table if the corresponding field type is 'value' (or if not running in picotron).

+note that all of the buffers are *zero-based*, unlike normal lua tables.
+`ids.count` gives the number of entities in this batch, so to loop over all the entities, use `for i = 0, ids.count-1 do ... end`.

+`'component_query'` can be:

+- the name of a component, which will be required, its field buffers given as an argument to `fn`.
+- a component name followed by `?`, which signals that the component is optional. the corresponding argument to `fn` will be `nil` if it isn't present.
+- `!` followed by the name of the component, which means the archetype must not have the given component. no matching argument will be given to `fn`.

+you may remove/add entities and components during a query, using the entity ids in `ids`, but it won't actually happen until the whole query is done.

+`world:query_entity (id, {'component_query', ...}, function (index, component_name, ...) ... end)`

+queries an individual entity. use this to access/change an individual entity's values. `fn` will be given the entity's index within the provided buffers. if the entity does not match the given query, `fn` will not be called.

+you may remove/add entities and components during a query, but it won't actually happen until the whole query is done.